kanishk-jain-01/GeniusReads/tasks/prd-genius-reads.md

 12. The system must allow highlighted text contexts from different documents in the same chat
 13. The system must display highlighted text contexts with clear visual distinction in chat interface

-### AI Chat System (Chat Tab)
+### AI Chat System (Chat Tab and Individual Chat Interface)
+14. The Chat tab must display a chat list/history page with paginated cards showing previous conversations
+15. The system must show chat previews, source document information, and analysis status on chat cards
+16. The system must allow users to click on chat cards to open individual chat conversations
-14. The system must provide a ChatGPT-style interface with message bubbles and streaming responses
+17. The individual chat interface must provide a ChatGPT-style interface with message bubbles and streaming responses
-15. The system must display highlighted text contexts as the first message with visual highlighting
+18. The system must display highlighted text contexts as the first message with visual highlighting
-16. The system must support only one active chat at a time that accumulates highlighted contexts
+19. The system must support only one active chat at a time that accumulates highlighted contexts
-17. The system must provide a chat list page with paginated cards showing previous conversations
-18. The system must allow users to start new chats or continue the active chat
+20. CMD+K with selected text must navigate DIRECTLY to the active chat interface (bypassing chat list)
-19. The system must show chat previews, source document information, and analysis status on chat cards
+21. CMD+L must toggle between the active chat interface and current reading position

 ### Chat Management and Storage
-20. The system must provide three options when ending a chat: Save, Save + Analyze, or Delete
+22. The system must provide three options when ending a chat: Save, Save + Analyze, or Delete
-21. The system must store chat conversations in local PostgreSQL database
+23. The system must store chat conversations in local PostgreSQL database
-22. The system must return users to their exact reading position after saving if accessed via CMD+K
+24. Save/Save+Analyze must make the chat inactive and return users to their exact reading position if accessed via CMD+K
+25. Save+Analyze must additionally navigate to Knowledge tab and trigger LangGraph concept extraction
-23. The system must return users to chat list page if accessed directly from Chat tab
+26. The system must return users to chat list page if chat was accessed directly from Chat tab
+27. Delete must remove the chat entirely and return to appropriate previous location
-24. The system must auto-save active chat drafts to prevent data loss
+28. The system must auto-save active chat drafts to prevent data loss
+29. The system must track active chat state and navigation history in the database

 ### Knowledge Extraction and Analysis (Knowledge Tab)
-25. The system must use LangGraph to extract concepts from chat conversations when user chooses "Save + Analyze"
+30. The system must use LangGraph to extract concepts from chat conversations when user chooses "Save + Analyze"
-26. The system must show real-time progress indicators during concept extraction process
+31. The system must show real-time progress indicators during concept extraction process
-27. The system must store extracted concepts with vector embeddings using pgvector extension
+32. The system must store extracted concepts with vector embeddings using pgvector extension
-28. The system must display concepts as categorized cards in the Knowledge tab
+33. The system must display concepts as categorized cards in the Knowledge tab
-29. The system must make concept cards clickable, leading to detailed pages showing source chats and book sections
+34. The system must make concept cards clickable, leading to detailed pages showing source chats and book sections
-30. The system must link concepts back to their source conversations and document locations
+35. The system must link concepts back to their source conversations and document locations

 ### Data Persistence and Performance
-31. The system must use PostgreSQL for all data storage (no caching layer)
+36. The system must use PostgreSQL for all data storage (no caching layer)
-32. The system must maintain user session state across app restarts
+37. The system must maintain user session state across app restarts
-33. The system must provide fast navigation between tabs without data loss
+38. The system must provide fast navigation between views without data loss
-34. The system must handle LangGraph processing in background without blocking UI
+39. The system must handle LangGraph processing in background without blocking UI
-35. The system must paginate chat lists and concept displays for performance
+40. The system must paginate chat lists and concept displays for performance
+41. The system must persist active chat state, reading position, and navigation history in database

 ## Non-Goals (Out of Scope for MVP)